 - People who use and/or enquire about our services

 - Visitors to our websites

 1. What is data protection?

-The General Data Protection Regulation and Data Protection Act (2018) sets out rules for processing personal information.
-This applies to personal information we might hold about you on some paper files and on computers.
-The Act states that those who record and use personal information must ensure that it is handled properly.
-Therefore we are required to ensure that personal information is:
+The General Data Protection Regulation (GDPR) and Data Protection Act (2018) sets out rules for processing personal information.
+This applies to the personal information we might hold about you on some paper files and computers.
+The act states that those who record and use personal information must ensure that it is handled properly.
+Therefore, we are required to ensure that personal information is: